 Continuing Education Activity

-Nasal bone and septal fractures are the most commonly fractured bone in the facial skeleton.
-These injuries can affect not only the cosmetic appearance of the nose but also the function.
+The nasal bones and nasal septum are the most commonly fractured bones in the facial skeleton.
+These injuries can affect not only the cosmetic appearance of the nose but also its function.
 This article outlines the evaluation and management of nasal bone and septal fractures and illustrates the need for an interdisciplinary team to improve care for these patients.